 Lindsay – My favorite garden pot is whichever ones work best!
 I have my strawberry plants potted in laundry baskets and it’s working out fabulously!
 I didn’t even have to buy them, I already had them in my house.
-For the rest of my container garden, I have used 17-gallon tubs, they are sold at any hardware store as “utility tubs” for about $5.
-I used a drill with a large bit to drill tons of holes in the bottom for drainage.
-Pre-drilled pots of that size are very expensive, $30 or more so I was able to save a lot of $$ by drilling the holes myself.
+I used 17-gallon bathtubs for my remaining container garden.
+They are available at any hardware shop. “utility tubs”You can get it for $5.
+I used a drill with an extremely large bit to drill tons in the bottom for drainage.
+Pre-drilled pots this large are expensive at $30 and more.
+I was able save a lot of money by drilling the holes myself.